-The drawings relevant for the exhaust system (DG 9726) are provided on the WinGD webpage under the following link:
+The drawings relevant for the exhaust gas system (DG 9726) are provided on the WinGD webpage under the following link:

-Explosion relief devices

-An explosion relief device, examined and certified by the maker, with flameless pressure relief (rupture discs outside of the engine room or self-closing, spring loaded valves) must be selected and installed within the exhaust system in accordance with class requirements.
+Explosion relief devices An explosion relief device examined and certified by the maker, with flameless pressure relief, must be selected and installed within the exhaust system in accordance with class requirements.
 The position and number of explosion relief devices must be determined by the system designer or the shipyard through calculation.